Skip to main content

 At lunchtime students and staff are offered the option of a meal deal including a main course with dessert or drink, along with a variety of smaller items such as sandwiches, paninis, soups, pasta pots, jacket potatoes and wraps.

 Carr Hill High School operates a cashless system and the school has implemented a way to view exactly what your child has been eating and what their current balance is on their cafeteria account.
 Online payments for catering and school trips is called SCOPAY www.scopay.com and there is also an App available for download onto mobile devices.
-If you do not have a UPN for your child/children contact the Finance Team via bursar@carrhill.lancs.sch.uk or 01772 689002.
+If you do not have a UPN for your child/children contact us at contact@carrhill-ept.com or 01772 689002.

 Packed Lunches